 Millbrook Dam Reconstruction -UPDATE

-Otonabee Conservation is set to embark upon a major capital project with the reconstruction of the Millbrook Dam.
-The Board of… Read More
+Otonabee Conservation has embarked upon a major capital project with the reconstruction of the Millbrook Dam.
+The Board of Directors of… Read More

 Here is the latest update on construction activity at the Millbrook Dam.

 Fees for permits and plan review increased on January 1, 2018.
 Payment of fees for Permits and other services can now be made by credit card at the administrative office of Otonabee Conservation.

 Queen’s University in Kingston, Ontario is conducting a survey of residents who have a well on their property (residents whose source of drinking water is groundwater).
 If you are interested in learning more about this project and the survey, please click here.

 Trees add to History and Habitat at Lang Pioneer Village